 9. Can I keep using Flyte after 6 weeks?

 Yes.
 Each woman is different and some women find they need continued treatment beyond our standard treatment time.
-After 6 weeks, some women will want to continue as a maintenance program to further improve strength and tone of their pelvic floor.
+After 6 weeks, some women will want to continue using Flyte for a few weeks to further improve strength, or use it occasionally (say once a week) to maintain pelvic floor muscle tone.

 10. What does it feel like to use Flyte?

-The mechanotherapy in the Flyte wand is painless.
-During use, women may sense sense a slight vibration – these are the mechanical pulses from the wand.
+The gentle pulses delivered by the Flyte wand are painless.
+They feel like a slight vibration.
 Most women say Flyte is easy to use.
-The wand is made of medical grade silicone.
+The wand is made of body-safe, medical-grade silicone.
 We recommend applying a water-based vaginal lubricant to the wand to make insertion easier.
 There may be some discomfort when using Flyte the first few times.
 This is normal for an intravaginal device and is similar to some of the muscle fatigue you might feel after starting a new exercise program.

 More questions?
 Ask a PT.
-Browse video content or schedule a quick chat.
+Browse video content or schedule a quick, free phone call with Leah.
+No sales pressure.
+Just answers.